ganyicz/bond/README.md

 ```

 > [!IMPORTANT]
-> Components using `<script setup>` are isolated from the outside scope by design.
+> Components using `<script setup>` are isolated from the outer scope by design.
 To pass data in, use props or slots.

 ### Defining props